joesingo/cms/readme.md

     the templating engine to render the page template, so which options you need to specify depends on what your template looks like!

-    However some options are special and are used by cms itself:
+    However, some options are special and are used by cms itself:

     * **template:** The template to use to render the page.
 This should be a filename relative to the templates directory.